 But Isabella was already asleep.
 Jaden had showered.
 The boys were heading to bed.
 There wasn't anything being neglected—just tension filling space where it didn't need to exist.

-After the errand, Eve and I spent some time sitting on her front porch.
+After the errand, Eve and I spent some time sitting outside.
 We talked quietly and looked up at the moon, which had a deep, almost crimson glow to it that night.

 It felt grounding.
 Like the world had slowed down just enough to notice.